ewilken/starlink-rs/README.md

 ## Background

 The Starlink dish exposes an unauthenticated gRPC HTTP/2 server on its local network under `192.168.100.1:9200` that allows for [server reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md).
 This contains the (probably still flawed) Protobuf definitions reversed out of it as well as a Rust client implementation being able to talk to the dish, for science.
-I might use this to build a Prometheus exporter or something.

 The dish exposes two methods (as far as I could tell); one for request/response and one for streams: